 When my husband’s doctor was discharging him, he was so helpful for arranging continuing care.
-He knew my own mobility was limited, so he set us up to come in and have a nurse change the dressing every couple of days.
-He also referred us to different home services and programs.
+He set up a nurse to assess and change my husband’s wound dressing every couple of days.
+He also took the time to refer us to additional home services.

-Usually, a hospital discharge planner or a homecare provider
+In some cases, a hospital discharge planner or a homecare

-will inform you what supplies you may be required to buy.
+provider will recommend supplies you may be required to buy.
 An occupational

-therapist (OT) may be available to either visit your home or discuss the setup
+therapist (OT) may be available to either visit the person’s home or discuss how

-Depending upon your situation, you may also be able to receive additional home care services such as home oxygen, community nursing, and physical therapy.
-The type of service and the amount of time allotted to your home is usually decided by a discharge planner or continuing care coordinator.
+Depending on the situation, the person may be able to receive additional home services such as home oxygen, community nursing, and physical therapy.
+The type of service and the amount of time given may depend on the program’s resources.